clickstorm/cs_seo/Documentation/User/Index.rst

 You can set the description in the SEO tab.
 A default image for sharing can be set by the open graph image field in the Social Media tab.

-**Why there are no extra fields for the sitemap.xml configuration?**
-The more an editor can configure, the more confused he is.
-Therefore we decide to use the no index field to exclude a page / record from the sitemap, too.
-The priority and the change frequency were usually ignored by editors and are also not very important for Google etc.